IgnitionBoulder/2015week1/deliverables/README.md

 You clone the project, and create a new project with the download data.

 How do you create it on Github?
-n the upper-right corner of any page, click , and then click New repository.
+In the upper-right corner of any page, click , and then click New repository.
 Create a short, memorable name for your repository. ...
 Optionally, add a description of your repository. ...
 Choose between creating a public or private repository. ...